nro-bot/aprilhunt/index.md

 ## FAQ

-We made an attempt at an FAQ, but this is mostly for friends.
+We made an attempt at an FAQ, but we mostly wrote for friends.

 - What if I want to write puzzles, but don't know how to start?